Types of DAC: Basics on Digital to Analog Converter ICS

 • Despite being accurate, it becomes impossible to produce continuous voltage values because the binary number determines the voltage steps.

-• Finally, you must have the same voltage levels for each input in a weighted resistor DAC.
-That is to say, and you’ll need four resistors for a 4-bit converter.
+• Finally, it would be best if you had the same voltage levels for each input in a weighted resistor DAC.
+That is to say, you’ll need four resistors for a 4-bit converter.

 For this segment, we will use MCP4725 DAC IC to comprehend better how to use a DAC.
 And since it works in conjunction with an Arduino, it’s easy to find its libraries and documentation.

 • First and foremost, its packaging is available in a SOT23-6 package.
-The package compactness saves on storage space.
+The package’s compactness saves on storage space.

 • It works well with the i2C communication interface.
 Therefore, it’ll use only two serial clocks and serial data pins.
 At the same time, speed can have a range between 100kHz and 3.4MHz.